RafaelaOsawe/can_it_be_an_email/READ_ME.md

 This is a link to the presentation and a demo of the product in action: https://youtu.be/Gm7jUqZ8MIU.

-Creators: Rafaela Teixeira Osawe, Catarina and Prerana
+Creators: Rafaela Teixeira Osawe, Catarina Lagrifa and Prerana